 Herrerasaurus lived in what is now Argentina, in South America, during the Triassic Period, roughly 231 million years ago.
 The largest specimen on record would have been about twenty feet long from snout to tail, but all adults may not have reached this size, possibly averaging out at around fifteen feet.
-When alive Herrerasaurus would have eaten meat, according to its teeth.
+When alive Herrerasaurus would have eaten meat.
 The genus name translates to "Herrera's Reptile", in honor of the goat herder who discovered the first bones of this dinosaur, Victorino Herrera.

 |My Herrerasaurus ischigualastensis life reconstruction in watercolors.|

 Herrerasaurus had a boxy profile to its skull, which was armed with a lower jaw that was able to flex back and fourth.
 This is an unusual adaptation for dinosaurs, but is common in many modern lizards, like monitors, to help manipulate large chunks of food to the back of the mouth to be swallowed. (lizards evolved this trait independently of Herrerasaurus, however.)
-Herrerasaurus was also armed with extremely long, dagger-like teeth, that curved towards the back of the mouth, another quality of a meat-eater.
+Herrerasaurus was also armed with extremely long, dagger-like teeth, that curved towards the back of the mouth, implying it was a meat-eater in life.

 |Cast of the first discovered Herrerasaurus skull on display at the Academy of Natural Science in Pennsylvania.|